rchljr/OutfitAI/README.md

 OutfitAI is a web-based application that leverages a deep learning model to classify fashion styles from user-uploaded images.
 The system categorizes clothing outfits into three distinct styles: **Casual**, **Formal**, and **Semi-Formal**, providing users with instant feedback on their attire.

-This project demonstrates a complete end-to-end machine learning workflow, from data preprocessing and model training to deploying a functional web service with Flask.
+This project demonstrates a complete end-to-end **deep learning** workflow, from data preprocessing and model training to deploying a functional web service with Flask.

 ## ✨ Features